 16. Food options are only limited to the Nepalese Cuisine here

-Food in Nepal is overshadowed by the globally popular Chinese and Indian Cuisine nearby.
+Globally popular Chinese and Indian Cuisine nearby overshadows Nepalese cuisine.
 But Nepal has some delicious regional cuisine that you can enjoy as a Traveler.
 The obvious option is the Nepali cuisine available all over the Nation.
-However, both Thakali and Newari Cuisine are recognized as the iconic duo of Nepali foods one should not miss in their visit here.
+However, both Thakali and Newari Cuisine are the iconic duo of Nepali foods one should not miss in their visit here.

 17. Different destinations of Nepal are polluted.